 The story weaves together the themes of grief, tragedy, love and courage, (with a splash of comedy) taking inspiration from both contemporary conflicts and the ancient myth.

 The audience are taken on a journey both literally as the play moves though the gardens and emotionally as we are asked to contemplate the effects of tragedy and the pain of loss.

 We make a pact to follow Orpheus into the underworld on his mission to rescue his beloved Eurydice, we watch as he valiantly tries to prove to a rather rambunctious Hades that love is stronger than death.
 The show is an emotional rollercoaster from the start but the tension is relieved a little by some brilliant injections of comedy – Hades’ scene in the operating theatre is absolute gold.

 WildWorks have made beautiful use of Heligan, a location already haunted by memories and loss.
 Somehow the show feels more poignant for this history.
 As the final scenes play out in the setting sun, the attention to detail and the atmospheric location combine to completely transport the audience.

-After the show I manage to catch up with a couple of the volunteer participants and ask them about their experiences, what it is like being involved with such a big performance.
+After the show I manage to catch up with a couple of the volunteer participants and ask them about their experiences.
+What it is like being involved with such a big performance.
 “It’s been hard” Biljana smiles “It is a big commitment, but it is so worth it!”
-Whenever I ask any of the volunteers, the performers that really bring the whole show to life, I get the same reply, that all the hard work is rewarded by the friendships they have made and the experience of being involved with such an unusual and exciting show.
+Whenever I ask any of the volunteers, the performers that really bring the whole show to life, I get the same reply.
+That all the hard work is rewarded by the friendships they have made and the experience of being involved with such an unusual and exciting show.

 100:Unearth takes you on a wild and wonderful trip from war and loss to love and hope.
 There is tragedy and laughter.
-So the question must be, will you be taking the leap of faith and following our heroes on an adventure into the underworld this summer?
+So the question must be, will you be taking the leap of faith and follow our heroes on an adventure into the underworld this summer?